DURGA0409-A/SINGLE_sATGE_AMPLIFIER-/README.md

 # SINGLE_STAGE_AMPLIFIER-
-## EXPERIMENT3: Design a CMOS Single Stage Amplifier and findout the DC and OP analysis.
+## EXPERIMENT 4: Design a CMOS Single Stage Amplifier and findout the DC and OP analysis.

 ## Aim:
 To Design CMOS Stage Amplifier and findout the DC and OP analysis.